 - Then, after that trauma, we were put to sleep on our tummies in baby cribs covered with brightly-colored lead-based paints.

 - We had no childproof lids on medicine bottles, doors, or cabinets.
-When we rode our bikes, we had no helmets, and not to mention, the risks we took hitchhiking.
+When we rode our bikes, we had no helmets.

 - As infants and children, we would ride in cars with no car seats, booster seats, seat belts, or air bags.
-Riding in the back of a pick up on a warm day was always a special treat.
+Many times standing up in the back seat so we could see better.

 - We drank water from the garden hose, NOT from a bottle.
 We shared one soft drink with four friends, from one bottle, and NO ONE actually died from this.